Worksop Manor: Rebuildings and replacement

-At the end of the 17th century the house passed by marriage to the Duke of Norfolk, in whose family it would remain until 1840.
-In 1701 the 8th Duke of Norfolk doubled the size of the house, built stables and laid out large gardens.
-The 9th Duke also further improved the gardens.
+At the end of the 17th century the house passed by marriage to the Dukes of Norfolk, in whose family it would remain until 1840.
+In 1701 Thomas Howard, 8th Duke of Norfolk doubled the size of the house, built stables and laid out large gardens.
+Edward Howard, 9th Duke of Norfolk also further improved the gardens.
 Mary Howard, Duchess of Norfolk had the house renovated but it burned down in 1761.

 Later that year, James Paine was commissioned to build a replacement for the burnt-out Elizabethan mansion.
 He planned a roughly square mansion with a vast hall in the central courtyard which would have been one of the largest houses ever built in England, had it been completed.
 Only one wing had been finished when work stopped on the house in 1767, but even this was on a palatial scale.
 On the death of the 9th Duke in 1777, the estate passed to a distant cousin, aged 57 and living in Surrey.
 Neither he nor his immediate successors lived at Worksop and it became neglected.
-The 12th Duke gave it to his son, the Earl of Surrey, in 1815.
+Bernard Howard, 12th Duke of Norfolk gave it to his son, the Earl of Surrey, in 1815.

-In 1838, the Earl of Surrey sold the estate to the Duke of Newcastle of nearby Clumber Park for £375,000, who ruthlessly stripped the house.
+In 1838, the Earl of Surrey sold the estate to Henry Pelham-Clinton, 4th Duke of Newcastle of nearby Clumber Park for £375,000, who ruthlessly stripped the house.
 He demolished the main wing of the house with gunpowder, having sold off the roof lead and some fittings, as he was only interested in adding the land to his own estate.
 In spite of the money received from salvage and timber he made a huge loss on the purchase which seems to have been animated by anti-Catholic sentiment, the Duke of Norfolk having been a leading Catholic aristocrat.
 After a number of years the surviving parts of the house, that is the stable, the service wing and part of the eastern end of the main range, were reformed into a new mansion (pictured here), which was leased for a number of years by Lord Foley and afterwards by William Isaac Cookson, a manufacturer of lead.
 In 1890 a large part of the estate was sold by auction; the house and adjoining parkland was bought by Sir John Robinson, a Nottingham businessman, who felled many of the mature trees for sale.
 He was appointed High Sheriff of Nottinghamshire in 1901.

 Since at least 1890 the estate has been home to the Worksop Manor Stud, which breeds thoroughbred horses.